SamMatzko/nvim-configuration/README.md

 ## NeoVim Configuration stuff

 This repository contains all the information I would need to configure NeoVim with my preferred settings.
+This is confirmed to work with NeoVim 0.8, earlier versions may or may not have errors.

 ### Install [`vim-plug`](https://github.com/junegunn/vim-plug)